mts-lucas/mts-lucas/README.md

 ### Hello there 👋
 I am Lucas an aspiring DEV

-- 🌱 I’m currently learning Django framework and I'm producing a game using PYGAME
+- 🌱 I’m currently learning Django framework and I'm producing a game using pygame library
 - 🎓 Undergratuated in Information Systems for UFRN

 <div align="center">